header-bg.png

 natural wine from food waste is not just possible, but also delicious

 We farm 9 acres of grenache grapes at our vineyard in the Central Valley.
-We have planted 25 new varieties of vitis vinifera grapes, focusing on varieties that are not farmed commercially or are extremely rare in North America.
+We have planted over 80 new varieties of grapes, focusing on varieties that are not farmed commercially or are extremely rare in North America.
+This includes hybrids and North American native grapes as well as many species of vitis vinifera.
 This gives us a connection to European winemaking which we always want to keep a hold of as we move into the future of dealing with food waste and new sources of sugars.
 We are constantly adding to collection of unique vines from other growers, nurseries and universities.
 We would like to become a source for unique varieties for other new winemakers in the future.
 We have collected varieties from Greece, France, Spain, Italy, Georgia, and Croatia.
-In the future we’d like to plant an area with all native North American varieties of grapes, and have a section for hybrids.

-We currently live in our vineyard and are building our winery.
-With further funding we plan to expand to The Bay Area but to keep our current vineyard leased, and relationships with local organic farmers, leveraged.
-Our vineyard is in the heart of the Central Valley of California, which is the agricultural capital of the planet.
-Much of the food waste in the USA is happening on farms in this area.
+We currently live in our vineyard which we are converting to organic farming.
+It is at the heart of the Central Valley of California, which is the agricultural capital of the planet.
+Most of the food waste in the USA is happening on farms in this area.
 This is our lab for farm food waste.

 Andrea and Alejandro have known each other for 8 years and attended an MFA program together in Berlin, studying art.
 Andrea is a successful choreographer in Toronto half the year, Alejandro makes films and music and lives in the vineyard most of the year.
 Both are currently pursuing their PhD Dissertations at The European Graduate School currently, focused on Literary, Musical, and Visual Thought.